Zer0-Bug/Project_SpaceShooterGame-.-consoleMode/README.md

 # Console Space Shooter

 Console Space Shooter is a simple space shooter game implemented in C++ language using the console mode.
-It's a basic game where the player controls a spaceship and shoots down enemy ships while avoiding their projectiles.
+It's a basic game where the player controls a spaceship and shoots down enemy ships.

 ## Features